Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Introduction

 In addition, Jin and Xu~\cite{jin2023removing} proved that $\Omega(m^{1+\frac{1}{4k-3}})$ time is required for constructing a $(2k-1)$-stretch distance oracle, for graphs in which $m = \Theta(n^{1+\frac{1}{4k-4}})$, ruling out linear time construction for graphs with $m = \Theta(n^{1+\frac{1}{4k-4}})$, and therefore showing that $f(k)>\frac{1}{4k-4}$, for every $k>1$.

-Another approach is to design a faster construction algorithm which improve the upper bound on $f(k)$.
+Another approach to attack \Cref{Plm-2} is to design a faster construction algorithm which improves the upper bound on $f(k)$.
 Wulff-Nilsen~\cite{DBLP:conf/soda/Wulff-Nilsen12} presented two construction algorithms.
 The first algorithm with $O(km+kn^{\frac{3}{2}+\frac{2}{k}+O(k^{-2})})$ running time was discussed above, and the second algorithm has $O(\sqrt{k}m+kn^{1+\frac{2\sqrt 6}{\sqrt k}+O(k^{-1})})$ running time.
 Combining these two algorithms with the $\Ot(n^2)$-time algorithm of Baswana and Kavitha~\cite{DBLP:journals/siamcomp/BaswanaK10} we get:

+In this paper, we improve the construction time of the Wulff-Nilsen~\cite{DBLP:conf/soda/Wulff-Nilsen12} algorithms and present two new construction algorithms, as presented in the following two theorems. \begin{theorem} \Copy{T-Construction-spanner}{ Let $G=(V, E)$ be a weighted undirected graph and let $k\geq 3$ be an integer.
+There is an $O((km+kn^{\frac{3}{2}+\frac{3}{4k-6}})\log\log{n})$ time algorithm that constructs a $(2k-1)$-stretch distance oracle that uses $O(n^{1+\frac{1}{k}})$-space and answers distance queries in $O(k\log\log{n})$ time.} \end{theorem}